anishst/Learn/CloudComputing/AWS/aws_notes.md

 - monitors applications  in real time.
 - allows billing alarms
 - provides data and actionable insights to monitor applications, respond to system-wide performance changes, optimize resource utilization, and get a unified view of operational health.
+- Use **CloudWatch Logs** for both the EC2 instance and the on-premises servers
 ### CloudTrail

 AWS CloudTrail is a service that enables governance, compliance, operational auditing, and risk auditing of your AWS account.